Updated February 2018

 I've seen many on social media wrongly refer to the new rate of interest as a "change of terms" that's incorrect, the rate rise is solely due to the rise in inflation.

-Of course, if any March's RPI is anomalously high, you'll pay a high rate for the year but if it's anomalously low, it'll be cheap for the year.
+Of course, if that March's RPI is anomalously high, you'll pay a high rate for the year but if it's anomalously low, it'll be cheap for the year.
 As student loans are repaid over a long period, things usually even themselves out.

 English and Welsh student loan interest rates since 2012